 If you run a dropshipping store, you already know that turning sales into profit requires careful management of costs, fees, and expenses.
 Without a clear understanding of your dropshipping profit margin, you may struggle to sustain your business, let alone scale it.

-This article will walk you through everything you need to know about tracking, benchmark, and improving your dropshipping profit margin.
+This article will walk you through everything you need to know about tracking, calculating, and improving your dropshipping profit margin.

 What Is a Good Dropshipping Profit Margin?

-A good dropshipping profit margin typically falls between 15% to 40%, but it can vary depending on the niche, product type, and pricing strategy.
+A good net profit margin for dropshipping business typically falls around 15%, but it can vary depending on the niche, product type, and pricing strategy.

 To ensure financial health and profitability for your dropshipping store, you need to track both gross profit margin and net profit margin.